jaspector

 Department office hours Monday-Friday 8:30 a.m.-4:30 p.m.

-Typical inspection sequence: Inspection request form accepts stage-specific inspection types such as footing, rough, ratwall, above ground, and final.
+Typical sequence: Inspection request form accepts stage-specific inspection types such as footing, rough, ratwall, above ground, and final.

-Do I need a building permit in Clinton Township, MI?
+01 Do I need a building permit in Clinton Township, MI?

 Clinton Township's permit page lists applications for building, electrical, mechanical, plumbing, reroof, fence, manufactured housing, sidewalks/approaches, temporary structures, and more.

-How much does a building permit cost in Clinton Township, MI?
+02 How much does a building permit cost in Clinton Township, MI?

+Building permit fees in Clinton Township, MI are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Includes a $100 non-refundable plan examination fee for all new homes and commercial or industrial projects..
 Fees are calculated as: Mixed fee schedule by permit and review type..
 Plan check fee: $100 plan examination fee for all new residential homes and commercial/industrial projects..

-How do I apply for a building permit in Clinton Township, MI?
+03 How do I apply for a building permit in Clinton Township, MI?

-1. Download the correct permit form from the Building Department page.
+To apply for a building permit in Clinton Township, MI, follow these steps: 1.
+Download the correct permit form from the Building Department page.
 2. Assemble the required support documents.
 For minor residential projects, Clinton Township requires an application, two sets of drawings with wall section, and two copies of a plot plan or mortgage survey.
 3. Submit the package to the Building Department.
 Building permit applications are reviewed and approved or denied based on the information submitted.
 4. Pay required review fees.
 Clinton Township states a non-refundable $100 plan examination fee is required for all new residential homes and commercial or industrial projects at submittal.
 5. Wait for staff notice; the contractor or owner is notified by phone once approved or by letter if denied.
 6. After issuance, request inspections online; the department has phased out phone scheduling and now requires online inspection requests.

-What work is exempt from building permits in Clinton Township, MI?
+04 What work is exempt from building permits in Clinton Township, MI?

-How do I schedule a building inspection in Clinton Township, MI?
+05 How do I schedule a building inspection in Clinton Township, MI?

-Other cities in Macomb County
+Other jurisdictions in Macomb County.

-View all Macomb County jurisdictions →
+All Macomb County jurisdictions →